Position

 • Medical degree (MD or DO) from an accredited institution.

-• Board certification or eligibility in Pain Medicine and/or Anesthesiology.
+• Board certification in Pain Medicine or a related specialty.

-• Completion of an accredited fellowship in Pain Management or Interventional Pain Medicine.
+• Successful completion of a fellowship in Pain Management or equivalent experience.

 Is becoming a Interventional Pain Physician a good career path?